 This past Saturday, I had the opportunity to attend the Carleton/St. Olaf football game at Sullivan Field in Northfield.
 According to the Carleton Game Day Program this was the 103rd time the two teams have met, 100th time as varsity programs.

 This is a big game for football players at each school.
 I clearly remember the four times I participated in the Carleton/St. Olaf game.
 The first time was the very first time I played college football.
 The game was at St. Olaf.
 We lost 9-0 as we had two bad snaps on punts.
 The second time I was injured and watched from the sidelines.
 The third time we lost at St. Olaf.
 In a low moment for me, I sacked the St. Olaf quarterback.
 Low, you might think?
-After the sack I proceeded to point with disdain challenge the "manhood" of the St. Olaf sideline and their fans.
+After the sack I proceeded to point with disdain and challenge the "manhood" of the St. Olaf sideline and their fans.
 Not a great act of sportsmanship.
 My best friends on the team almost killed me on the sidelines for that.

 This game has quite a lot of meaning.

-This year St. Olaf decided to choose this game as their Homecoming.
-I’ve never heard of a school choosing their rivals’ homecoming as their own homecoming.
+year St. Olaf decided to choose this game as their Homecoming.
+I’ve never heard

 I arrived at noon this past Saturday and immediately enjoyed the tail gate party by the parents of the football game.
 Many alumni were present.
 The weather was beautiful and close to four thousand people attended the game.